buildbysam/web-tech-projects/projects/sum-and-swap/README.md

 *The result page showing the original sum and the swapped values.*

 ## Objectives
-* To create a basic web application that processes user input using PHP.
+Build a basic web application to process user input and practice mathematical logic using PHP.
-* To practice mathematical logic and variable manipulation in a web environment.

 ## Key Features
 * **Number Calculation:** Instantly calculates the sum of two user-provided integers.